-Subscriber: an individual or company that is uniquely identified within the system as a user of services.
+Subscriber: an individual, organization, or company that is uniquely identified within the system as a user of services.

-Subscriber Equipment: portable, mobile and console equipment that is intended to operate on the ALMR infrastructure for day-to-day intra-agency communications and/or inter-agency cross-jurisdictional interoperability purposes.
-Subscriber equipment can also include network management terminals, key management facility equipment, gateway, and other assets which are determined not to be a burden cost share in applicable Memoranda of Agreement (MoAs).
+Subscriber Equipment: portable, mobile, and console equipment that is intended to operate on the ALMR infrastructure for day-to-day intra-agency communications and/or inter-agency cross-jurisdictional interoperability purposes.
+Subscriber equipment can also include network management terminals, key management facility equipment, gateway, and other assets which are determined not to be a cost share burden in applicable Memoranda of Agreement (MoAs).

-System: the ALMR Communications System, as established in the Cooperative and Mutual Aid Agreement, and all System Design/System Analysis (SD/SA) and System Design/System Implementation (SD/SI) documents.
+System: the ALMR Communications System, as established in the Cooperative and Mutual Aid Agreement, and any and all System Design/System Analysis (SD/SA) and System Design/System Implementation (SD/SI) documents.